 Presently, there is considerable uncertainty regarding possible future changes in health care regulation, including the regulation of reimbursement for dialysis services.
 As a consequence of the pressure to decrease health care costs, government reimbursement rate increases in the U.S. have historically been limited and are expected to continue in this fashion.
 However, any significant decreases in Medicare, commercial insurance or Medicare Advantage plans or patient access to commercial insurance or Medicare Advantage plans could have material adverse effects on our health care services business and, because the demand for dialysis products is affected by Medicare reimbursement, on our products business.
 To the extent that increases in operating costs that are affected by inflation, such as labor and supply costs, are not fully reflected in a compensating increase in reimbursement rates, our business and results of operations would be adversely affected.
 In addition, the United States Supreme Court's recent ruling in Marietta Memorial Hospital Employee Health Benefit Plan, et al. v.
 DaVita Inc. et al. 142 S. Ct.
 1968 (2022) (Marietta) will make it easier for health plans to design plan benefits for Medicare eligible ESRD patients in a way that makes commercial insurance relatively less attractive to ESRD patients and Medicare relatively more attractive.
 The Marietta ruling may also result in certain EGHPs reducing the benefits offered for dialysis, which could, depending on the number of patients impacted, have a material and adverse impact on our business, financial condition and results of operation.
 In July and August 2022, the Restore Protections for Dialysis Patients Act (H.R.
-8594/S. 4750) was introduced in both the House and Senate.
+8594/S, 4750) was introduced in both the House and Senate.
 The intent of the bill is to return to the understanding of the Medicare Secondary Payer Act before the Marietta decision.
 The sponsors of the bill are working to introduce a bill in the current U.S. Congress that would address the Marietta decision.
 While we do not expect this to significantly impact plans for 2023, Medicare and Medicaid reimbursement rates are generally lower than the reimbursement rates paid by commercial insurers and a shift of commercially insured patients to Medicare and Medicaid could have a material adverse impact on our business, financial condition and results of operations in 2024 and beyond.
-For additional information regarding these regulatory matters, see chapter "Risks and opportunities report" section "Health care reforms" in the group management report which is included in the Annual Report 2022.
+For additional information regarding these regulatory matters, see "Information on the Company-Regulatory and Legal Matters-Health Care Reform" in our 2022 Form 20-F.